How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Materials and Methods

 We split this research question into three other specific sub-questions (RQ2.1, RQ2.2, and RQ2.3).
 In RQ2.1, we evaluate whether the number of branch merges changes after adopting feature toggles.
 We also evaluate whether this behavior is the same across different programming languages.
 In RQ2.2, we analyze whether the branch merge effort changes after the adoption of feature toggles.
 Finally, in RQ2.3, we investigate whether the total branch merge effort changes after adopting feature toggles.
 This last research question combines RQ2.1 and RQ2.2 by considering both the number of branch merges and their respective effort.

 As the number of commits before and after the adoption of feature toggles may be a confounding factor for this research question, we decided to normalize our data in terms of the number of commits.
 A natural normalization would be ``merges per commit", but this would lead to small decimal numbers, as merges are less frequent than commits.
 Consequently, we opted to use ``merges per 100 commits".
-After this normalization, we have the following dependent variables: normalized number of merges (i.e., \# merges / 100 commits) for RQ2.1, effort per merge for RQ2.2, and normalized merge effort (i.e., total merge effort / 100 commits) for RQ2.3.
+After this normalization, we have the following dependent variables: normalized number of merges (i.e., (\# merges x 100) / \# commits) for RQ2.1, effort per merge (i.e., merge effort sum / \# merges) for RQ2.2, and normalized merge effort (i.e., normalized number of merges x effort per merge) for RQ2.3.

 \textit{RQ3: Do the number of software defects and the time to fix them change after adopting feature toggles?}

 According to Fowler~\cite{fowler_bliki_2010_13}, feature toggles bring a challenge to software testing due to the number of different toggle combinations.
 However, Fowler~\cite{fowler_bliki_2010_13} mentions that only two types of combinations need to be tested: all the toggles that are expected to be “on” in the next release and all toggles together.
 Therefore, considering the testing complexity in this scenario and that the lack of testing may be associated with defects, it remains an open question whether feature toggles usage is associated with defects.
 Thus, in this research question, we evaluate if the number of defects and time to fix them change after adopting feature toggles.